ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 - <b>Reordering fields</b>

-You can reorder the Fields by dragging them to the needed position.
+You can reorder the fields by dragging them to the needed position.
 Press the name of the field in the *Visible fields* list on the right and hold.
 Then drag it to the fitting place and let it go.

 You can also reorder the Fields with the move up ![Up](pictures/up.png) and down
 ![Down](pictures/down.png) buttons.